amsainju/AdrScripts/Field/ReadMe.md

 ```

 # AdrParallelRunScript.sh
+It takes four parameters:
+1. the number of processors
+2. filename with list of jobs
+3. directory containing xml file
+4. Short Mode Value for Adr code  (1 for CO, 3 for Japan and GreenLand Data)

-It takes the number of processors as an argument and distributes each job in jobs.txt to different processors.
+  This script distributes each job in job file to different processors.
 Currently, it assumes each *.dat file as a separate job.
+  The script does the following tasks:
+  1. convert .dat files to compressed .mat files
+  2. decompress .mat files.

 Pre-requirements:
 1. Matlab 2018a/2018b